Maidstone Grammar School, UCL

 We have very clever ways of turning mouse brain cells on and off.
 When we do this, we can see the mouse’s behaviour change, so that tells us a bit about what different parts of the brain do what.

-If we can understand how the brain’s wired up, we can understand what’s different in people that have differences in their brain, like depression, schizophrenia or ADHD.
+If we can understand how the brain is wired up, we can understand what’s different in people that have differences in their brain, like depression, schizophrenia or ADHD.

 I’m also really interested in the mistakes our brains make!
 Our brains are far from perfect – we forget things, make bad decisions and make assumptions about the world that aren’t right.
 I think if people understood their own minds more, we’d be more accepting and caring of others, and get along better.

 I spend almost all my time teaching mice to do things.
-I give them rewards if they react the right way to a stimulus I give them (like a moving light or a smell).
+I give them rewards if they react the right way to a stimulus (like a moving light or a smell).
 If they react by licking at a little spout, I give them a reward.
 Most of my day is taken up doing this.
-I spend a fair bit of time at a computer analysing their reactions.
+I spend a fair bit of time at a computer writing code to analysing all the data from my experiments.
 Some days I do surgeries on the mice to put implants into their brains that let us record from brain cells or switch brain cells on and off.

 How would you describe yourself in 3 words?

 What did you want to be after you left school?